faberuser/vi-ln-translate/README.md

 └── my-reference.style.yaml ← auto-generated cache (editable)
 ```

 > **Tip**: Use a Vietnamese-language EPUB/TXT for the best results — the AI learns from actual Vietnamese prose.
 You can open `<stem>.style.yaml` and edit any field manually, or delete it to force re-analysis.
+It is recommended to use the same genre as the translating book.

 ---